invoke-ai/InvokeAI/docs/features/PROMPTS.md

     * For img2img, the step sequence does not start at 0 but instead at (1-strength) - so if strength is 0.7, s_start and s_end must both be greater than 0.3 (1-0.7) to have any effect.
 * Convenience option `shape_freedom` (0-1) to specify how much "freedom" Stable Diffusion should have to change the shape of the subject being swapped.
   * `a (cat).swap(dog, shape_freedom=0.5) eating a hotdog`.

+As with Blending, you'll need to escape the quotes if you're using the command line `invoke>` interface.

 ### Escaping parantheses () and speech marks ""